Read on to learn about what you must do to bring your clinical sports medicine practice from unknown to bustling with business.

 So far we’ve brought people to your website through SEO, have been able to track their involvement with the website through CRM.
 The final step is to add marketing automation to the process, which occurs once a prospect’s information has been inputted into your database and begins to receive e-mails that are pre-written.
 These marketing automation e-mails should follow a general pattern.

 - The first should provide a brief overview.
 We recommend that if you can add a video to the first e-mail, do it.

 - The second e-mail usually introduces features and benefits about your products or services.

-- The third e-mail should be about cost of procrastination, where you explain why they should not delay to use your product or service.
+- The third e-mail should be about the cost of procrastination, where you explain why they should not delay using your product or service.

 - The fourth e-mail should bring testimonials to their attention.
 These function to show that you are qualified to serve them and that people similar to them have had success because of your help.

 - The fifth e-mail should contain the next offer, which helps to qualify the lead a little bit better.

 We hope that you have benefited from these marketing tips.
 These represent just a few of many types of medical marketing tips you can use to cultivate leads and make your clinical sports medicine company more well-known.
 What we’d like to know in the comments section below is: What tips have you used to create success?
 Do you have questions about other tips that you would like our experts at Farotech to answer?